-In this work, we have introduced \ourdataset, the first articulated multi-hand pose tracking dataset to be used in evaluating hand tracking methods.
-We collected data specifically to be used in the medical domain from publicly available videos of real surgical procedures.
-Additionally we introduced \ourdnn, a novel network that makes conditional hand pose predictions by incorporating past observations as priors.
-We show that when compared with a frame-wise independent strategy, we have better performance in detecting and tracking hand poses.
-Moreover, we see that our model has a much greater impact on the localization accuracy.
-When capturing the hand pose in videos, tracking drives the consistency of the object and joints through time.
-But the actual shape and characteristics of the hand is described by the localization precision.
+In this work, we introduce \ourdataset, the first articulated multi-hand pose tracking dataset of its kind.
+Additionally we introduce \ourdnn, a novel network that makes conditional hand pose predictions by incorporating past observations as priors.
+We show that when compared with a frame-wise independent strategy, we have better performance in localizing and tracking hand poses.
+More so, a higher localization accuracy for comparable tracking performance.
+While tracking drives the consistency of joints through time, the actual shape and characteristics of the hand is described by the localization precision.
 With a higher localization precision and better tracking still, we can guarantee a better representation of the hands in the scene.

-While not the focus of this work, tracking hands can lead to other useful applications in the surgical domain such as technical skill assessment or temporal action detection.

-With a reliable hand tracking method, we can provide a salient signal that can be used to approximate skill or understand actions.
+While not the focus of this work a reliable hand tracking method can provide a salient signal that can be used to approximate surgical skill or understanding actions.